 - Consider postponing getting a license.
 Younger drivers can mean higher car insurance costs, so if a car is a “want” and not a “need” at the moment, you could notice considerable savings by delaying getting a license until your driver is 17.

 - Raise your collision deductible.
-Raising the deductible from $500 to $1,000 could save money on your monthly premium, although you’ll want to keep in mind that, in the event of an accident, your out-of-pocket costs will be higher.
+Increasing your comprehensive or collision deductible from $500 to $1,000 could save money on your monthly premium, although you’ll want to keep in mind that, in the event of an accident, your out-of-pocket costs will be higher.
 However, a few years before your teen is licensed you can add a vanishing deductible to your policy to help accrue deductible credits, so if an accident does happen you might pay less out of pocket.

 Christiancy says the family has saved money by checking with their insurance provider before making car purchases and then choosing cars that were mechanically sound but already had some scrapes and dings.